 Sewer overflows and backups can cause health hazards, damage home interiors, and threaten the environment.
 A common cause is sewer pipes blocked by grease, which gets into the sewer from household drains.
 Grease sticks to the insides of pipes.
 Over time, the grease can build up and block the entire pipe.
-Help solve the grease problem Drinking water, including bottled water, may reasonably be by keeping this material out of the sewer system in the first place:
+Help solve the grease problem by keeping this material out of the sewer system in the first place: